punarvas/IESL/probabilistic_demand_prediction/README.md

 **Credits and References:**
 1. [Abdulmajid-Murad @ GitHub, Probabilistic Deep Forecast](https://github.com/Abdulmajid-Murad/deep_probabilistic_forecast) (PyTorch implementation of BNN and MC-LSTM)
 2. [Benchmark Datasets, Office of Energy Efficiency and Renewable Energy](https://bbd.labworks.org/ds/bbd/lbnlbldg59) (Dataset for Building 59)
+3. All images in banner are protected by copyright and are referenced from khsswest.com and umich.edu